-Do not reduce dV/dt to a single number.
+Do not reduce the dV/dt data under [Ramp] to a single number.

-4.1.3.11 Keywords and Specific Buffer Types
+5.1.3.11 Keywords and Specific Buffer Types

 The IBIS standard allows a variety of buffer types to be described with I-V and V-T tables.
-While the specification is flexible in which tables may be included under any keyword, the following table shows the minimum recommended data for any buffer type.
+While the specification is flexible in which tables may be included under any keyword, Table 5.11 below shows the minimum recommended data for any buffer type.